mosman7/Jenkins/README.md

 ![](https://miro.medium.com/max/612/0*DVSYJfjOJrCTzqUB.png)

 #### What is a webhook
 - It is a way for an application to provide other applications with real-time information.
 It provides data as it is happening.
-This essentially means that you get the data immediately rather having to set up frequent pulls to get it in real time.
+This essentially means that you get the data immediately rather having to set up frequent pulls to get it in real time..
 #### Jenkins